mobolarin/Employee-Management-Project/README.md

 SELECT DISTINCT DeptName AS Unique_Depts
 FROM departments;
 ```
 There are 285 unique departments in the organisation.
+Only 4 are in use.

 5d.
 Top 5 Performers